Is it possible to increase the gain of a fixed-gain difference amplifier?

 Since R3 and R4 load the op amp, care should be taken not to select values that are too small.
 Once a desired load (R3 + R4) is chosen, the values of R3 and R4 can be easily calculated from Equation 4.
 Once R3 and R4 are determined, R5 can then be calculated from R3||R4 × α.

 Since this technique relies on a ratio of resistors, there is a lot of flexibility.
 There is a trade-off between noise and power consumption, and the resistance values should be large enough to prevent overloading the op amp.
 Also, since R5 is ratioed from R3 and R4, the same type of resistor should be used to maintain good performance over temperature.
 If R3, R4, and R5 drift together, then the ratio will be maintained and there will be minimal, if any, thermal drift due to these resistors.
-Lastly, since the op amp is in a higher gain, the resulting bandwidth will be reduced by the ratio of the βc/β– following the gain-bandwidth product.
+Since the noise gain of the op amp will increase, the resulting bandwidth will be reduced by the ratio of the βc/β– following the gain-bandwidth product.

 One great application for this technique is with the AD8479, which is a unity-gain, high common-mode difference amplifier.
 The AD8479 is capable of measuring a differential signal in the presence of ±600 V common mode and it has a fixed-gain of unity.
 Some applications require gain greater than unity and the previously described technique is a perfect fit.
 Another commonly desired gain for current-sense applications is 10, therefore let G1 = 10.